 The National NCO Registry is NCO Online Academy’s official caregiver training verification registry.

-It provides families, employers, private clients, care coordinators, insurance representatives, and other reviewing parties with a direct way to request confirmation of NCO-issued caregiver training records, certificate status, and current good-standing status.
+Our Registry provides families, employers, private clients, care coordinators, insurance representatives, and other reviewing parties with a direct way to request confirmation of NCO-issued caregiver training records.
+This includes certificate status, and current good-standing status.

 When verification is requested, the reviewing party may submit a request through the National NCO Registry.
-NCO will review the information provided and respond within 48 hours confirming whether our records show that the caregiver completed training through NCO Online Academy and is currently in good standing.
+NCO will review the information provided and respond within 48 hours.
+This will act as confirmation for whether our records show that the caregiver completed training through NCO Online Academy and is currently in good standing.

-NCO as a National Standard for Non-Medical Caregiver Training
+NCO as a National Registry for Non-Medical Caregiver Training

 NCO’s caregiver training framework serves as a national standard for non-medical caregiver training documentation and verification.

-The National NCO Standards were created to bring structure to caregiver education records in private, family, independent, companion, and non-medical home care settings where families, employers, care coordinators, private clients, insurance representatives, and other reviewing parties may request proof of caregiver training.
+The National NCO Registry were created to bring structure to caregiver education records.
+They can be used in private, family, independent, companion, and non-medical home care settings,.
+This includes where families, employers, care coordinators, private clients, insurance representatives, and other reviewing parties may request proof of caregiver training.

 Through these standards, NCO supports: